Skip to content

 What self-hosting changes

 • Your conversations stay on your infrastructure.
-The only external call is to the LLM API itself (Claude, GPT-4, etc.), and those calls can be made with data retention disabled.
+The only external call is to the model API itself, and you choose which BYOK provider handles that step.

 • Audit trail you control.
 You decide what gets logged, where it's stored, and how long it's kept.